JLEWilson/pig_latin/README.md

 Code: pigLatin("squeal");
 Expected Output: "ealsquay"

+Test: "If the word begins with Y treat the Y as a consonant"
+Code: pigLatin("yonder");
+Expected Output: "onderyay"

 Test: "If there is punctuation do not count it as part of a word"
 Code: pigLatin(" 'squeal' ");
 Expected Output: " 'ealsquay' "